50 Years and Counting

-“I always had the vision that if there was some way in which I could emulate the Garden of Allah’s ambience, I wanted to do that,” Rosenthal says.
+“I always had the vision that if there was some way in which I could emulate the Garden of Allah’s ambiance, I wanted to do that,” Rosenthal says.

 The Garden of Allah was a West Hollywood mansion-turned-apartment house owned by silent film star Alla Nazimova.
 From the late 1920s until Nazimova’s death in 1945, it was at various times home to F. Scott Fitzgerald, Cole Porter, the Marx Brothers, Sergei Rachmaninoff, Marlene Dietrich, Orson Welles, Buster Keaton, Ernest Hemingway, Errol Flynn, Greta Garbo, Humphrey Bogart, Lauren Bacall, and the women who would become Rudolph Valentino’s ex-wives once they left him for the openly lesbian Nazimova.
 The place was, for the film icons who stayed there, their conception of paradise.